Function Tools

 - Find classes such as

-.*Serviceor.*Controller - Discover the package of a known type name
+.*Service,.*Controller, or.*Mojo - Discover the package name for a known simple class name

-- Collect candidate class names before requesting detailed metadata
+- Gather candidate class names before requesting detailed metadata

 Example